 There are of course many educational stations and activities for adults and kids alike.
 My niece loves visiting the aquarium and you can also learn a thing or two about the creatures of the seas.
 The venue organizes jazz nights on certain Fridays that are worth checking out if you have the time.
 I’ve attended a number of events that were held here and I’m still in awe of this place.

 If you need a break from all the adventures at the CN Tower, there are plenty of things to do around it.

 Catch a game – Both Roger’s Centre and the Air Canada Centre are within a rock’s throw.
 You might be able to catch a baseball or basketball game, a concert, or a show.
 Finding out ahead of time what events are happening during your visit will help you schedule your visit.
 It’s also a good idea to get the tickets ahead of time.

 Literally across the street is a former steam locomotive repair facility that dates back to 1929.
 It has been converted into a brewery and you can take a tour to learn how Steamwhistle beer is made.
 I’ve been on the tour a few times and for some reason, I can never remember the whole story.
 Could be the generous beer sampling 🙂

 Take a stroll over to the Union Station or along the waterfront – there are plenty of things to do and see there.
 Not to mention, many great photo ops.

 What you need to know

-The Edgewalk price is $225 CAD (plus tax) per person and this include a keepsake video, printed photos and certificate of achievement.
+The Edgewalk price is $225 CAD (plus tax) per person and this includes a keepsake video, printed photos and certificate of achievement.
 You will also get a Tower Experience Ticket which includes access to the LookOut, Glass Floor and SkyPod levels.
 You should book tickets in advance.

-The tickets for Ripley’s can be purchased online or a the venue.
-Adult ticket bought online is $30 CAD while online price is $33 CAD.
+The tickets for Ripley’s can be purchased online or the venue.
+Adult ticket bought online is $30 CAD while the online price is $33 CAD.
 Not a huge difference, but you might avoid a potentially long wait if you purchase ahead of your visit.